innoave/rincon/rincon_client/README.md

 [rincon_connector]: ../rincon_connector
 [rincon_client]: ../rincon_client

+**Type safe interaction with the ArangoDB REST API**

 The [rincon_client] [crate] provides types and functions to interact with the REST API of the [ArangoDB] server.

 In [rincon_client] the REST methods are represented by structs.
 A method is instantiated with the desired parameters and data to get a method call.
-The method call is executed against an [ArangoDB] server on a connection of a connector.
+The method call is executed against an [ArangoDB] server on a connection provided by a connector.
 This concept allows applications to queue, distribute or batch process method calls.

 For example, inserting a new document into an existing collection looks like: